iQuerz/iQScript/README.md

 *Checks for updates regularly and offers to download the new version installer*

-## Current Version: 2.2
+## Current Version: 2.3
-Bugfixes.
+arrow keys simulation feature now works with every keyboard layout.
+Big installer improvements.

+## Version History:
+**v2.2**: (Bugfixes.
 Small QOL changes.
-Hosting migrated away from GH LFS.
+Hosting migrated away from GH LFS.)

-## Version History:
 **v2.1**: (Added shift and ctrl modifiers to "Alt + 8, 9 or 0" feature.
 Installer is now packed into one `.exe`.)
 **v2.0**: (Performance tweaks.
 Added CapsLock floating indicator and NumPad homerow.
 Easy setup with configurator tool.)
 **v1.7**: (Small bugfixes, code readability tweak and removal of some legacy classes.)